 Go down the very steep stairs and turn right.
-As you walk down the hill notice how different landmarks in the Old City come into view.
-The park outside the Walls makes a welcome place to rest.
+As you walk down the hill, you will notice how the different landmarks in the Old City come into view.
+The park outside the walls makes a welcome place to rest.
 Follow the footpath up the hill past the entrance to the Tower of David and on to Jaffa Gate.
 Take a moment on the plaza to enjoy the view and then either head into the Old City or checkout the shopping in Mamilla – enjoy our Mamilla Photos.

-Some of our favourite views – From Zion to Jaffa Gates Album
+Check out some of the favorite views – From Zion to Jaffa Gates Album